Student Ambassadors

 • To visit beginner- and intermediate-level German classes and German general education classes on the Oakland campus,

-In short, we hope that Student Ambassadors are able to create genuine connections with prospective and continuing students.
+In short, we hope that Student Ambassadors will be able to create genuine connections with prospective and continuing students.
 Ambassadors are also not limited to promotional roles, they might answer questions about enrollment and orientation, help new students feel comfortable on campus, and play an important role in building an inclusive and supportive environment in the German Department.

 What qualities make a good Student Ambassador?